pla10/Shelfino_ROS2/map_pkg/README.md

 ## Introduction

-This package contains all the necessary nodes to create the map and provide information on it.
+This package contains all the necessary nodes to create the map and to provide information on it.

 The nodes are: